ibexa/documentation-developer/docs/tutorials/generic_field_type/1_implement_the_point2d_value_class.md

 # Step 1 - Implement the Point 2D Value class

-!!! tip

-    You can find all files used and modified in this step on [GitHub](https://github.com/ezsystems/generic-field-type-tutorial/tree/Step_1).

 ## Project installation

 To start the tutorial, you need to make a clean [[= product_name =]] installation.